 The Act uses one term, “the resale certificate,” for the packet of information that is required to go from the association to a buyer when a property located within a CIC is sold.
 The Act also sets forth the requirements for contract disclosures, formatting and contents of the resale certificate, applicable fees, termination rights, and liability.
 The purpose of this change is to consolidate information that was spread over three different chapters in the Code and often included different requirements, terms, and definitions.
 This change also seeks to clarify code language and update obligations to current day.
 Some substantive changes include the contents and format of the resale certificate, the process of calculating fees, and when the fees are paid.

-If you have questions or thoughts about the 2022 Virginia REALTORS® agenda or other Government Relations efforts, please contact us at firstname.lastname@example.org.
+If you have questions or thoughts about the 2023 Virginia REALTORS® agenda or other Government Relations efforts, please contact us at firstname.lastname@example.org.